How to write a health and safety policy.

 Responsibility or organisation

 This section outlines the chain of command and who is responsible for what.
 It should contain the names, positions and duties of those within your organisation who have specific responsibility for health and safety.
 This is most often done through an organisational chart that shows the hierarchy of seniority within your organisation.
-It’s important to include Directors, Managers and S
+It’s important to include Directors, Managers and Supervisors, specialists such as Safety Advisers or Contractors.
+The Health and Safety at Work Act says the most senior person in your business has responsibility for ensuring the policy is communicated to all employees.

 The responsibility placed on individuals must not contain overlaps or have the chains of command blurred.
 Each individual must be clear about their responsibilities and their limits.
 Don’t get too job specific.
 You only need to outline the responsibilities that concern health and safety.
 In this section you should think about: